 The best way to determine your eligibility for expungement is to take our free online eligibility test.
 This will allow you to quickly and easily determine what services you are eligible for in Missouri.

 Missouri Revised Statute § 610.140 allows for expungement of most felonies and misdemeanors.
 In order to qualify for expungement, there are certain criteria that must be met (Mo.
 Rev. Stat. §610.140(5)).
 The most important criteria to meet is the waiting period.
-For felony convictions, there is a 7-year waiting period.
-For misdemeanors this drops to a 3-year waiting period while for first-time alcohol-related misdemeanors (DUIs) the waiting period increases to 10 years.
-During the waiting period, you cannot be found guilty of any other offense and you also cannot have any pending charges or fines/restitutions.
+For felony convictions, there is a 3-year waiting period.
+For misdemeanors this drops to a 1-year waiting period while for first-time alcohol-related misdemeanors (DUIs) the waiting period increases to 10 years.
+During the waiting period, you cannot be found guilty of any other offense besides traffic violations and you also cannot have any pending charges or fines/restitution.

 Only one felony and two misdemeanors may be expunged in Missouri in a person’s lifetime, regardless of which court the expungement is sought in.